hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 `s3_configuration` block.
 More details are given below.
 * `elasticsearch_configuration` - (Optional) Configuration options if elasticsearch is the destination.
 More details are given below.
 * `opensearch_configuration` - (Optional) Configuration options if opensearch is the destination.
 More details are given below.
+* `opensearchserverless_configuration` - (Optional) Configuration options if opensearchserverless is the destination.
+More details are given below.
 * `splunk_configuration` - (Optional) Configuration options if splunk is the destination.
 More details are given below.
 * `http_endpoint_configuration` - (Optional) Configuration options if http_endpoint is the destination. requires the user to also specify a `s3_configuration` block.
 More details are given below.